jefferyokpala/MySQL-Project-Ecommerce-Online-Sales/README.md

 ![image alt](https://github.com/jefferyokpala/MySQL-Project-Ecommerce-Online-Sales/blob/main/image/image9.png?raw=true)

-* While exploring the stock code column, I noticed some entries were either strings or alphanumeric characters, and I believed that column is supposed to only contain numbers.
-However, I did not clean those rows because I believed they would not have a major impact on my ability to analyse the dataset, and deleting them may make me lose valuable information.
+* While exploring the stock code column, I noticed some entries were either strings or alphanumeric characters, and I believed that column is only supposed to contain numbers.
+However, I did not remove those rows because I believed they would not have a major impact on my ability to analyse the dataset, and deleting them may make me lose valuable information.

 * Furthermore, I found 1,179 rows where the unit price column had “0” values.
-I looked at the product description column, and many were blank, and had entries like “damaged”, “check”, “found”, “Amazon”, and “for online retail orders”.
-However, some seemed like legit product descriptions.
-Since products listed should not have “0” unit prices and many of the descriptions were out of place, I deleted all affected rows.
+I looked at the product description column, and many were blank, while some had entries like “damaged”, “check”, “found”, “Amazon”, and “for online retail orders”.
+However, some seemed like legitimate product descriptions.
+Since the products listed should not have a “0” unit price and many of the descriptions were out of place, I deleted all affected rows.

 * In the country column, I changed the entries called “EIRE” and “RSA” to “Ireland” and “South Africa” respectively because those are the more recognised names.